jmhnilbog/ecr/in-progress/adventures/Party Poopers/PARTY POOPERS.md

 Me.

 It turns and walks away, taking PBJ-14’s wagon handle to pull it along and out of the explosion radius.
 A SPACE-BASED MASER incinerates the entire party zone.
 The smoke from the resulting crater forms into cartoon cloud letters reading “PARTY POOPERS”

+>BEGIN TITLES

+…as public domain scenes of destruction play intercut with fun party scenes.

+The words pulse as the Party Poopers Rap begins over the credits.
+The rap has a very "The Message"/Grandmaster Flash thing going on with it.

+RAPPER
+(rapping)
+Par-ty Poo-pers
+Par-ty Poo-pers
+Hey party people in the place to be!
+Think you're a party pooping person with a pedigree?
+Put that aside a second, maybe two or maybe three.
+Cause I'm rapping' about this story's poopers and we better all agree.

+>ULTRA SLOW MOTION:
+An incredibly angry BRIDE, her white dress irredeemably stained with WET POOP, is barging out of the church doors, chasing a terrified LITTLE PENELOPE.
+Little Penelope runs around the corner and hides poorly behind a bush, wrapping her arms around her shins.

+RAPPER
+Penelope is a just a little girl
+All alone in the girl girl girl
+She didn't love her mom or even like her dad
+She threw wet human doo-doo and made everybody sad.

+>CLOSE UP:
+Little Penelope notices the camera and smiles warmly as her credit appears.

+>AND THEN:
+Grown-up PENELOPE appears briefly for her credit.
+She is looking away, concerned.

+>ULTRA SLOW MOTION:
+INT.
+OFFICE CHRISTMAS PARTY - NIGHT

+A late 80's office Christmas party gone wrong.
+MR. CHOW is being screamed at by his BOSS in front of everyone.
+All the computer monitors scroll endless loops of "DAD'S BOSS SUX!" in the telltale Commodore 64 font.
+LITTLE BLAINE, whiz kid asian stereotype, hides behind a COPY MACHINE wired to some sort of KID INVENTION; he slips a slice of pizza into the copy machine and plugs it in.
+SLICES OF PIZZA shoot out of the copy machine, splattering against the boss and knocking him back and down.

+RAPPER
+Blaine is a little man with the master plan.
+I heard one of his ancestors is friends with Charlie Chan.
+Kung-Fu brains in a pizza-craving fellow
+But he's not part tortoise so don't call him Donatello.

+>CLOSE UP:
+Little Blaine looks into the camera and gives a kawaii salute as his credit appears.

+>AND THEN:
+Grown-up BLAINE, a white man in a polo shirt, appears for his credit.
+He is checking his phone.
+In the unclear distance, OLD MR. CHOW hangs by a noose, swinging, like the rumored munchkin.

+>ULTRA SLOW MOTION:
+An ENDLESS LIMOUSINE drives by.
+Each window is filled with a disgusted face.
+We see LITTLE KING NUTLEY is mooning them from LITTLE GREASY's mom's car, driving alongside.

+RAPPER
+King Nutley and Greasy are a hell of a pair.
+One knows how to drive and the other takes all dares.
+Cruising avenues is the thing they like to do.
+They bother everyone who ain't inside their crew.

+EXT.
+STREETS OF NUTLEY - NIGHT
+>CLOSE UP:
+LITTLE KING NUTLEY'S ACNE'D BUTTHOLE WINKS FOR HIS CREDIT.
+LITTLE GREASY STARTS TO PANIC AS HIS CAR BEGINS A FRONTAL COLLISION--

+>AND THEN:
+GROWN UP KING NUTLEY APPEARS FOR HIS CREDIT, LEAVING A ROSE ON GREASY'S GRAVE.

+>ULTRA SLOW MOTION
+LITTLE TINY LOOKS ECSTATIC AS A GANG OF NYMPHETS BEAT THE BLOODY SHIT OUT OF HIM WITH ANYTHING AT HAND.
+LITTLE SPEEDO FLEES THE ROOM WITH HANDFULS OF STOLEN UNDERWEAR, PUSHING A MOM DOWN A FLIGHT OF STAIRS.

+RAPPER
+Tiny and Speedo are the slumber party masters.
+When it comes to raiding panties, there are no fasters
+It was socially acceptable in the late eighties.
+I was paid to rap this stuff, I apologize, ladies.

+>CLOSE UP:
+LITTLE TINY SMILES FOR HIS CREDIT AS A CHAIR IS BROKEN OVER HIS HEAD.
+LITTLE SPEEDO SHAKES HIS HEAD WATCHING THE MOM FALL.

+>AND THEN:
+TINY, SCARRED AND WEARING AN EYEPATCH, SNOOZES, DROOLING, NEXT TO A POOL.
+SPEEDO IS DIVING.

+>ULTRA FUCKING SLOW-MO:
+PRINCIPAL SHUBUBBA yells as he pulls his hand from his MAILBOX, which was filled with SNAPPING MOUSETRAPS.
+Forehead and neck veins bulge.
+LITTLE VICTORIA, tomboy, watches from inside the house, ecstatic.
+LITTLE RICHIE, melted-eared little sneak, sneaks in the front door...FLAMES appear in one of the second floor windows as the Principal looks in the wrong direction.

+EXT.
+PRINCIPAL SHUBUBBA'S FRONT YARD - DAY

+RAPPER
+Victoria and Richie Ditch,
+a flammable boy and an inflammable witch.
+They held a grudge and burnt it down.
+And made the principal move out of town.

+>CLOSE UP:
+Little Victoria pumps her fist as her credit appears; Little Richie brings his hand down closer and closer to his lighter's flame.

+>AND THEN THE SCREEN SPLITS:
+On the left: Adult VICTORIA frowns at a SALAD, wearing a dingy bathrobe.
+On the right: Adult RICHIE wakes up in bed, as if from a terrible nightmare, SALAD spread on the pillow next to him.

+>END TITLES, CUT TO:

+INT.
+PENELOPE'S BATHROOM - PRE-DAWN
+Penelope is showering behind a MILDEWED SHOWER CURTAIN.
+On the tiled floor near the toilet are RIPPED HOTEL SOAP WRAPPERS.
+Something gummy (yams?) is mashed into the DINGY FUZZY BATHMAT.
+A STINK BUG bats against a wall, stupidly, a few times before entering the shower.
+Penelope YELLS and slips in the shower.

+>END TITLES

+INT.
+BLAIR’S MOM’S CAR - AFTERNOON

+BLAIR is too tall, 16.5 years old, and drove her mom’s car to school today.
+1994.
+KING NUTLEY, 15 and fat, is in the back seat.
+They’re parked in the high school parking lot.

+BLAIR
+Ready?

+KING NUTLEY
+Get us behind the library.

+BLAIR
+You mean the other side of this parking lot?

+KING NUTLEY
+Behind the library.
+And this, track three.

+He hands over a CD-R. Blair takes it, fumblingly dealing with starting the car, getting the CD-R into her DISCMAN, adjusting the CASSETTE ADAPTER.
+Industrial music plays.

+KING NUTLEY
+Track three, Blair.

+Track three is indistinguishable industrial music.